dapplo/Dapplo.HttpExtensions/README.md

 	var response = await uri.GetAsAsync<string>();
 ```

-A more "complex" example of how you can use this, is visible in the test, e.g. [UriJsonActionExtensionsTests.TestGetAsJsonAsync_GitHubApiReleases](https://github.com/dapplo/Dapplo.HttpExtensions/blob/master/Dapplo.HttpExtensions.Test/UriJsonActionExtensionsTests.cs).
+A more "complex" example of how you can use this, is available in the test.

+There is a test with calling a JSON Service (GitHub): [UriActionExtensionsTests.TestGetAsJsonAsync_GitHubApiReleases](https://github.com/dapplo/Dapplo.HttpExtensions/blob/master/Dapplo.HttpExtensions.Test/UriActionExtensionsTests.cs).

+There is also an OAuth test: [OAuth/OAuthTests.TestOAuthHttpMessageHandler](https://github.com/dapplo/Dapplo.HttpExtensions/blob/master/Dapplo.HttpExtensions.Test/OAuth/OAuthTests.cs).
+This is not running during the build, as it needs "human" interaction with a browser.

 Notes: